 “Stephanie Foo is a force of nature.” —Nicholas Quah

-Altogether, she has worked in audio for over a decade.
-Stephanie helped create the national radio show Snap Judgment, and her work has been showcased on numerous podcasts, such as Reply All, 99 Percent Invisible, and Radiolab.
-Stephanie also produced an Emmy-winning video short for TAL.
+Stephanie has always been obsessed with stories.
+As a child, she created comics, got her start in print journalism, then became fascinated with audio narratives.
+During her time working for This American Life, she reported, edited, and mixed radio stories and often produced entire shows.
+She helped create the national radio show Snap Judgment, and her work has been showcased on numerous podcasts, such as Reply All, 99 Percent Invisibilia, and Radiolab.
+Stephanie also produced an Emmy-winning video short for This American Life.

 Alexa Says